 New York City, a city for Dreamers and Doers, attracts 60 million visitors every year.
 If a city attracts that many visitors then there must be something extra ordinary about it.
 And NYC has a long list of iconic experiences on its resume.
 Being one of the most expensive cities in the world, it is not for the faint hearted when it comes to the budget.
 However, if planned well, you can save a lot of dollars on what to see in New York City.
-Many of the historic landmarks and iconic sights can be explored for free.
+Many of the historic landmarks and iconic sights can be explored for free and you can explore New York like a local with all these fantastic experiences.

 Here are the 11 iconic experiences you must try in New York City: